ror-community/ror-site/content/blog/2022-02-16-hiring-technical-community-manager.md

 author = "Maria Gould"
 +++

-The Research Organization Registry (ROR) is looking for a full-time Technical Community Manager, based at Crossref, to expand the adoption and integration of ROR throughout the global scholarly communications ecosystem.
+ROR is hiring!
+We are looking for a full-time Technical Community Manager, based at Crossref, to expand the adoption and integration of ROR throughout the global scholarly communications ecosystem.

-ROR is a community-led initiative to develop an open, sustainable, usable, and unique identifier for every research organization in the world.
+ROR (Research Organization Registry) is a community-led initiative to develop an open, sustainable, usable, and unique identifier for every research organization in the world.
 It is jointly managed by DataCite, Crossref, and California Digital Library.
 Each of these operating organizations provides input on decisions and strategies that support the growth and sustainability of ROR.
 Our goal is to address the problem of tracking affiliations in research communications.
 The Technical Community Manager will be a key driver of that change.

-You will work closely with the small and committed core ROR team, staff from the three operating organizations, and the broader ROR community to promote and support the adoption of ROR in key systems used throughout research and scholarly communications workflows.
+The Technical Community Manager will work closely with the small and committed core ROR team, staff from the three operating organizations, and the broader ROR community to promote and support the adoption of ROR in key systems used throughout research and scholarly communications workflows.
 This includes engaging with new and existing ROR adopters and other community stakeholders to understand their workflows and systems, and to guide their implementations and integrations.

-This position is full-time, fully remote, so location and hours are flexible.
-Overlap with US Pacific timezone will be necessary.
+This position is full-time and fully remote, so location and hours are flexible.
+Overlap with the US Pacific timezone will be necessary.
 As pandemic circumstances allow, we expect to resume a small amount of international travel for meetings and events.

 ## Responsibilities